USCGC Roanoke Island

-Decommissioning

 On June 4, 2015, Roanoke Island was decommissioned at a ceremony held in homeport of Homer, Alaska.
 The ship was then transferred to the Coast Guard Yard in Baltimore, Maryland for disposal.

 Costa Rican service

 On October 13, 2017, Roanoke Island was transferred to Costa Rica.
 After refitting through the State Department's Foreign Military Sales program, she was recommissioned General Juan Rafael Mora Porras (GC110-1).